badmedic1ne/node-card-deck-custom/README.md

 #### shuffle

-Randomize the order of remaining cards using the **Fisher-Yates Algorithm**.
+Randomize the order of remaining cards using the Fisher-Yates Algorithm.

 ```js
 deck.shuffle();